Interview

 Your artwork often features scenes from your own life.
 What draws you to these subjects?

 Well, it’s my life, I live it.
 The artworks I create is unique to me, but I know a lot of the stuff that happens to us individually can also be a shared experience with others.
 I’ve been told I don’t represent myself accurately, I used to think I did, but most people don’t see it.
 I honestly don’t know.
+My day to day life is also a mix between realism and imagination.
+So, I depict it the same way I experience them in real life.

 Why did you decide to rename yourself as Salvatore of Lucan, and what does this new name mean to you?